omarbelkady/LinuxTerminalBash/README.md

 root@omarbelkady:~$ ifconfig | grep ether
 ```

-### Concatenates and the contents of a file within the terminal
+### List the contents of a file as standard output
 ```console
 root@omarbelkady:~$ cat [nameOfFile]
 ```